R-Ross414/compiler-construction-2020/lecture-12.1.md

 ### Compile C++ to Wat

 In this lecture we will learn how to translate by hand simple C++ programs to WebAssembly, or to Wat, more precisely.

 - Our running example is [`fibonacci.cc`](Compiler-Assignment-5/fibonacci.cc) from `/test/good`.
 - Its translation is [`fibonacci.wat`](Compiler-Assignment-5/fibonacci.wat).

 In order to run Wat programs we need to compile Wat to Wasm:

-### Compile WAT to WASM
+### Compile Wat to Wasm

 Run